openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   * Text input (`<stringresponse>`)
   * Math expression input (`<formularesponse>`)

-* This value is also expressed as a percentage of currently enrolled students.
+* This value is also expressed as a percentage of currently enrolled learners.

 **Participated in Discussions Last Week metric**

 * The number of unique users who added a post, response, or comment to any topic in the course discussion.

-* This value is also expressed as a percentage of currently enrolled students.
+* This value is also expressed as a percentage of currently enrolled learners.

-**Weekly Student Engagement graph**
+**Weekly Learner Engagement graph**

 * The markers on the graph represent the number of users who interacted with different aspects of the course each week.